 Since property taxes are due twice a year to be paid to the county and the insurance payments are made to the insurance company, there are actually 3 separate payments in order to pay for the mortgage instead of one monthly mortgage payment.
 In order to prevent the homeowner from being late on payments, the lender will sometimes add the cost of real estate taxes and the insurance payment amount to the principal and interest to consolidate everything into one simple monthly payment.
 In order to do this, the homeowner will have to open an escrow account.

-The Purpose of an Escrow Account
+What is the Purpose of an Escrow Account?

 While it seems beneficial for homeowners to open an escrow account, the real reason why escrow accounts exist is so that the lender is protected in the event that the homeowner doesn’t pay.
 The lender has to protect themselves because they decided to loan you a large sum of money in order to purchase a home.
-Since property taxes and homeowners insurance are a large part of homeownership, it is in the lenders best interest to make sure that these get paid on time.
+Since property taxes and homeowners insurance are a large part of home ownership, it is in the lenders best interest to make sure that these get paid on time.

 How Does an Escrow Account Work?